commonknowledge/groundwork/pyck/geo/docs/map.components.md

     :   Optional.
 Override the map style on a per-map basis.
 Defaults to the `MAPBOX_DEFAULT_STYLE` django config.

     __`api_key`__
     :   Optional.
-Override the map api key on a per-map basis.
+Override the map API key on a per-map basis.
 Defaults to the `MAPBOX_PUBLIC_API_KEY` django config.

     __`center`__
     :   Optional.
 Initial [lon,lat] location to center the map on.